exfil0/SIGINT-ENGINE/README.md

 6. Ubuntu and Software Readiness (Stage 2)
    - Installing GNU Radio and GR-GSM (for GSM)
    - Installing Kalibrate-RTL (for GSM Frequency Scanning)
+   - Installing OsmocomBB (for GSM Baseband Monitoring)
-   - Installing OsmocomBB (for GSM Baseband Monitoring - New in V8)
+   - Installing YateBTS (for GSM Active Monitoring - New in V9)
 7. Ubuntu and Software Readiness (Stage 3)
    - TShark Installation and Configuration (for GSM/LTE/5G Data Parsing)
    - Setting Up Permissions for Non-Root Capture